 Texans stop Jags’ 2-point conversion to get 13-12 win

-Justin Reid stopped Leonard Fournette on a 2-point conversion attempt with 36 seconds left, and the Houston Texans held on to edge the Jacksonville Jaguars 13-12 on Sunday.
+Justin Reid didn't have to see the play again to know he'd kept Leonard Fournette out of the end zone on a 2-point conversion with seconds left that secured Houston's win over Jacksonville on Sunday.

+"I was 100% confident," he said.
+"I knew it on the field.
+I didn't need to see the replay.
+I knew it was a stop."

 Early in the fourth quarter, Whitney Mercilus used a nice spin move to evade a blocker and sacked Minshew to force a fumble, which was recovered by J.J.
 Watt on the 11-yard line.
 Carlos Hyde had an 8-yard run on second down, but was stopped short of a first down on the next play to bring up fourth-and-1.
 Deshaun Watson then scrambled in from 2 yards out for the touchdown to make it 13-3.